 Table of Contents

-Listing All Running Services
+How to List All Running Services in Linux

 systemctl list-units --type=service --state=running